ForLoveOfCats/Mountain/README.md

   of usefulness.
     * Seamless C interop is important for usefulness.
     * High performance is important for usefulness.
     * Readability of code is important for usefulness by way of maintainability.
+    * A reliable compiler and core library is important for usefulness.
 * Encourage writing good code by making it easy to do the "right thing".
     * Yet at the same time avoid *significantly* restricting the